Find a clinical trial

 ACTOv: A trial of adaptive chemotherapy in relapsed platinum-sensitive ovarian cancer

-This trial is for those with a diagnosis of advanced epithelial ovarian, fallopian tube, or primary peritoneal cancer that has become resistant to platinum-based therapy.
-It is an open label study, which means that both you and your doctor will know what treatment you are receiving.
-The researchers conducting the trial are testing a new treatmen…
+This trial is for those with a diagnosis of high grade serous or endometrioid ovarian cancer that has progressed while on a Parp inhibitor (Olaparib, Niraparib or Rucaparib).
+It is an open label study, which means both you and the doctor will know what treatment you are receiving.
+The researchers conducting the trial are testing a drug called Tuver…

 Three female researchers wearing lab coats looking at and pointing to information on a computer screen